javascript-tutorial/en.javascript.info/1-js/2-first-steps/8-operators/article.md

 }
 ```

 Such tricks are used in many JavaScript frameworks, that's why we mention about them.
-But usually they don't benefit to code readability.
+But usually they don't benefit to code readability, so take care.